ACECLEZ/Web-filter-bypass-Mobile-Guardian-Blocksi/README.md

 This script should be used only in **controlled environments** and with **appropriate permissions** from the owners of the system or data being manipulated.
 The user **assumes all responsibility** for any **consequences** that may result from the use of this script.
 The author cannot be held liable for any **misuse or unethical use** of this script by the user.

 By using this script, you agree to **take full responsibility** for your actions and to comply with all **applicable laws and regulations**.
 If you do not agree with these terms, **do not use this script**.
+## Compatibility

+Windows 95/98/ME: VBScript is not natively supported in these older versions of Windows.
+However, you can install Windows Script Host to enable VBScript execution.

+Windows NT 4.0: VBScript is not natively supported, but you can install Windows Script Host to enable VBScript execution.

+Windows 2000/XP: VBScript is supported natively by Windows Script Host.

+Windows Server 2003: VBScript is supported natively by Windows Script Host.

+Windows Vista/7/8/8.1/10: VBScript is supported natively by Windows Script Host.

+Windows Server 2008/2012/2016/2019: VBScript is supported natively by Windows Script Host.

 ## Reporting Code Copying Without Known Acknowledgement